ranitasahaa1230/safarnama-explore/README.md

 -  Wanderlust.
 Traveller.
 Sonder.
 Climb some mountains, get lost in the forests and get your dose of vitamin Sea.
 Why confine the beauty of the world only to your eyes?
 Click.
 Post.
 Share.
 Explore.
 What are you waiting for?
 Let the Safar begin!!
+A social media app for passionate travellers.

 ## 🛠 Technologies used